Azure/FTALive-Sessions/content/data/sqlmigration/readme.md

 # SQL Migrations
 ## Agenda
-For SQL Migrations, there is a lot of content to cover.
-Below is an overview of this content, however we will not be discussing all of it today.
+There is a lot to know before performing a SQL Migration, as such, this content is designed to be _delivered_ in two parts.
+Below is the agenda, however we intentionally will not be covering all of the content.
+Instead we encourage you to access this repository at your pace.
 There is extra information on some of these topics in the [Advanced Topics](./advancedtopics.md) Section.

 1. [Introduction](./introduction.md)
 1. [Choosing an Azure SQL Target](./choosewhichsql.md)